 The VAT (Value Added Tax) and GST (Goods & Services Tax) is a form of consumption tax on goods and services.
 The Japanese Consumption Tax in Japan is a type of VAT.
 VAT / GST rates and regulations vary across geographies.

-Udemy currently handles the collection and remittance of VAT / GST for all purchases made on the website by students in the European Union (EU), South Korea, Japan and New Zealand.
-Students purchasing in the EU, South Korea, Japan and New Zealand will see the course price and VAT / GST as a single total, just as they would for other goods and services sold there.
-Students will receive an email receipt which breaks down the course price and VAT / GST separately.
+Udemy currently handles VAT / GST for all purchases made on the website by students as applicable based on local tax rules.
+In countries where VAT / GST applies, Udemy displays course prices as “tax-inclusive” and Students in these countries will see the tax-inclusive price as a single total, just as they would for other goods and services sold in their countries.
+Students will receive an email receipt that breaks down the course price excluding tax and VAT / GST separately.

 VAT/GST on mobile

 Apple and Google, who run the App Store and Google Play stores, respectively, handle all purchases on the mobile platform and will handle VAT / GST.